Severson-Group/AMDC-Hardware/docs/expansionPort.md

 ### 3. IsoSPI isolation transformer

-To add isolation to the differential isoSPI signals, an external isolation barrier is required.
-This is implemented by adding the HX1188NLT pulse transformer.
+To isolate the differential isoSPI signals, the HX1188NLT pulse transformer is used.
 More information on the pulse transformer is found in the [datasheet](https://media.digikey.com/pdf/Data%20Sheets/Pulse%20PDFs/10_100BASE-T%20Single%20Port%20SMD%20Magnetics_Rev2008.pdf).

 ### 4. Single-ended to differential converter

-The I/O interface is connected to the FPGA I/O pins of the PicoZed, which can be configured as SPI, UART or any other communication interface.
+The I/O interface is connected to the FPGA I/O pins of the PicoZed, which can be configured as SPI, UART, or any other communication interface.
 This signal is converted into differential I/O using the AM26C31 differential line driver.
 The operating conditions for the IC are provided in the following table.

 | Parameter                             | MIN   | NOM | MAX   |
 |---------------------------------------|-------|-----|-------|